Where can I get help completing the FAFSA?

 - Grants and Gift Aid do not have to be repaid.
 These funds come from sources including the university, state and federal governments, and outside organizations.
 You are not required to repay these funds, you may have to meet certain criteria in order to maintain eligibility including satisfactory academic progress.
-This type of aid includes the Federal Pell Grant, the PHEAA State Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).
+This type of aid includes the Federal Pell Grant, the PA State Grant, and the Federal Supplemental Educational Opportunity Grant (FSEOG).

-- Campus employment and the Federal Work Study Program are two direct work programs available to Pitt-Johnstown students.
-Work is available in the many departments, offices, or library on campus while learning skills that are beneficial to future employment.
+- Campus employment and the Federal Work-Study Program are two direct work programs available to Pitt-Johnstown students.
+Work is available in many departments, offices, or the library on campus while learning skills that are beneficial to future employment.
 Working while in school offers many advantages such as time management, personal budgeting, and general workplace experience.

 Financial Aid Tips

 - Borrow conservatively, especially in the first year.
 Plan accordingly to keep debt manageable